microsoft/fluentui/rfcs/react-components/convergence/long-term-support-plan.md

 We currently support v7, v8, and v9 versions of Fluent UI React and v0 of Northstar/Stardust.

 - v0 is active in the master branch.
 It is still supported by Teams, but all new feature work happens in v9.
-- v7 is in sunset.
+- v7 is in maintenance.
 Only critical issues are fixed.
 The last fix was over 6 months ago (2023-08-17).
 - v8 is active in the master branch.
 Important issues raised by partners are fixed and partners actively develop on v8.
 - v9 is active in the master branch.
-It is Fluent's focus for feature development.
+It is our focus for feature development.

+We also have multiple projects in our master branch:

+- Fluent UI Core (react & react-components)
+- Fluent UI web components
+- partner Fluent extensions (react-charting)
+- partner Fluent themes (azure-themes)

+These projects have different versions and different release cadences.

 ## Problem statement

 We need to:

 1. Communicate LTS plans for each version to partners and the open-source community.
-2. Plan for sunset/retirement of old versions.
+2. Plan for sunset/retirement of old versions and plan an approach for future versions.
 3. Coordinate with partners that contribute to or own packages in our repository.
+4. Be careful to sequence changes to avoid unnecessary churn for consumers or overloading the v-build team.

-## Proposal: Manage versions with branches
+## Proposal: Manage version lifetime with branches

 These are somewhat sequential, but work can be done as soon as it makes sense.

+#### Retire v7

+Proposed ETA: End of FY2024.

+We should announce an end-of-life to v7.
+We would [lock the branch from any changes](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches#lock-branch), disable and archive any build pipelines, and replace public documentation sites with a redirect to a notice that v7 is retired.

+Any partners wanting to continue using v7, should take a snapshot of the code and integrate it into their own repositories and build it.

 #### Get v9 to parity with v8

+Proposed ETA: End of FY2024.

 To make v9 the official current branch, developers need to be able to do everything they could with v8.